openedx/docs.openedx.org/source/translators/quickstarts/start-translating-openedx.rst

 Translating
 ***********

-If you want to translate for the Open edX platform, you should follow the steps mentioned undr "Finding a string section".
+If you want to translate for the Open edX platform, you should follow the steps mentioned under "Finding a string section".
 However, if you want to translate for the Open edX website ocurrs in a different app G-translate, in order to become a collaborator with G-translate, you should contact our Open edX Community Manager Eden Huthmacher by writing an email: ehuthmacher@tcril.org.